ph4n70mr1ddl3r/profile/_bmad-output/sprint-artifacts/2-1-server-maintains-active-user-lobby.md

 **When** the server detects the disconnection via `Message::Close` frame
 **Then** the server removes their entry from the lobby
 **And** the lobby becomes the source of truth for who is online
 **And** the user no longer receives messages or appears in other clients' lobby lists

-**Critical:** This depends on story 1.6 properly capturing WebSocket close frames [Source: 1-6-handle-authentication-failure-disconnection.md#Critical-Implementation-Warning-1]
+**Critical:** This depends on story 1.6 properly capturing WebSocket close frames.
+See Story 1.6 close frame contract before implementing.

-**Implementation Detail:** In connection handler's message loop, when `Message::Close` received, call `lobby.remove(&public_key)` and broadcast leave notification [Source: architecture.md#Integration-Points]

 ---